 Airborne is a dietary/herbal supplement.
-It contains synthetic vitamins (A, B2, C and E), herbal extracts (ginger, Lonicera, and Chinese Vitex) antioxidants, amino acids (lysine, glutamine), minerals (zinc, selenium, magnesium, potassium, manganese, sodium) and many more ingredients like sucralose, sorbitol, mineral oil, and others.
-It is available in many forms such as powder, lozenges, gummies, effervescent tablets and drink mixes.
+It contains synthetic vitamins (A, B2, C, and E), herbal extracts (ginger root extract, honeysuckle flower extract, Forsythia Vahl Flower extract, Echinacea Purpurea extract and Chinese Vitex) antioxidants, amino acids (lysine, glutamine), minerals (zinc, selenium, magnesium, potassium, manganese, sodium), and many more ingredients like sucralose, sorbitol, and mineral oil.
+It is available in many forms such as powder, lozenges, gummies, effervescent tablets and drink mixes (1).

-The makers of the formula claim that Airborne was effective in the prevention and the treatment of cold.
-Lack of evidence in support of this claim was one big reason for the lawsuit.
-There was also the mention of the lawsuit of Airborne’s lack of evidence in protecting users from germs.
-In fact, the name ‘Airborne’ points to the supplement’s efficacy in protecting users against air-borne germs .
+The makers of the formula claimed that Airborne was effective in the prevention and the treatment of the common cold.
+Lack of evidence in support of this claim was a big reason for the lawsuit.
+The lawsuit also mentioned Airborne’s lack of evidence in protecting users from germs.
+In fact, the name ‘Airborne’ points to the supplement’s efficacy in protecting users against air-borne germs (2).

 - The lawsuit was brought about by the USA’s Federal Trade Commission (FTC).
 Other than FTC’s lawsuit, a US public interest organization called Center for Science in the Public Interest (CSPI) also challenged the claims made by the developers of Airborne.

 - The class-action lawsuit was successful and in 2008, the company agreed to pay consumers a sum of $23.5 million.
 The company also agreed to pay additional funds of $6.5 million to settle a private lawsuit.

 - After that, the company management began selling Airborne as a dietary supplement and not something that could protect users against the common cold.

 Is It Safe To Take Airborne While Breastfeeding?